ykfengmax/ykfengmax.github.io/index.md

 I am currently working on *the Bach project* started from 2022.

 (preparing) J.S.
-Bach: Suite No.5 for Unaccompanied Cello in c Minor, BWV1011
+Bach: Suite No. 5 for Unaccompanied Cello in c Minor, BWV 1011

 2025.5 C. Cobley: [Navidson Record](https://www.flipsnack.com/uwmadisonmusic/124dancavanagh-digital.html) (world premiere!)

 2024.6 L.V.
-Beethoven: Sonata No.3 for Piano and Cello in A Major, [Op.69](https://www.bilibili.com/video/BV1DsGoeKEyD/)
+Beethoven: Sonata No. 3 for Piano and Cello in A Major, [Op.
+69](https://www.bilibili.com/video/BV1DsGoeKEyD/)

 2024.6 J.S.
-Bach: Suite No.4 for Unaccompanied Cello in E-Flat Major, [BWV1010](https://youtu.be/Ue5jIKf0E4A)
+Bach: Suite No. 4 for Unaccompanied Cello in E-Flat Major, [BWV 1010](https://youtu.be/Ue5jIKf0E4A)

 2023.12 J.S.
-Bach: Suite No.3 for Unaccompanied Cello in C Major, [BWV1009](https://youtu.be/pdTsVM8-kdo)
+Bach: Suite No. 3 for Unaccompanied Cello in C Major, [BWV 1009](https://youtu.be/pdTsVM8-kdo)

 2023.5 J.S.
-Bach: Suite No.2 for Unaccompanied Cello in d Minor, [BWV1008](https://youtu.be/V0qSKLKkbPI)
+Bach: Suite No. 2 for Unaccompanied Cello in d Minor, [BWV 1008](https://youtu.be/V0qSKLKkbPI)

 2022.12 J.S.
-Bach: Suite No.1 for Unaccompanied Cello in G Major, [BWV1007](https://youtu.be/UHCd3QYutXc)
+Bach: Suite No. 1 for Unaccompanied Cello in G Major, [BWV 1007](https://youtu.be/UHCd3QYutXc)

 ## Some pictures